Relativity's 3D-printed Terran rocket set for debut launch

 By Joey Roulette

-WASHINGTON, March 8 (Reuters) - A 3D-printed rocket built by California-based startup Relativity Space was due for blastoff on its first mission to orbit on Wednesday in a key test of the company's novel strategy for cutting manufacturing costs.
+March 8 (Reuters) - A 3D-printed rocket built by California-based startup Relativity Space was due for blastoff in Florida on its first mission to orbit on Wednesday in a key test of the company's novel strategy for cutting manufacturing costs.

-The 115-foot-tall (35-meter) Terran 1 rocket, 85% of which was fabricated from a 3D-printer, was set to lift off from a U.S. Space Force Base launch pad in Cape Canaveral, Florida, at 1 p.m.
-Eastern time (1800 GMT) on Wednesday.
+The 110-foot-tall (35-meter) Terran 1 rocket, 85% of which was fabricated from a 3D-printer, was set to lift off Wednesday evening from a U.S. Space Force Base launch pad in Cape Canaveral.

 The 3D-printing process, widely used in various industries, involves machines that autonomously "print" sequential layers of soft, liquid or powdered materials that are quickly hardened or fused to form solid, three-dimensional objects.
 Designs of the objects are scanned from digital blueprints.